FrozenTumbleweed/MoreNifInput/README_en.md

 **When there are too many NIF files, the import time may be extremely long.**

+5. Some nif files may fail to import.
+In this case, all nif files within the mod will be canceled from import, and a cube mesh will be used to indicate the error

 ## 4. Finding the File Location Corresponding to a Model

 After selecting the target model in Blender, the collection hierarchy and collection names in the Outliner correspond to its file path.